FIDUCEO/FCDR_HIRS/README.md

 - Generate an unharmonised FCDR by passing the --no-harm flag to generate_fcdr.

+- If in development mode, switch to the latest harmonisation generation branch and install.

 - From the unharmonised FCDR, create an unfiltered harmonisation database, by calling combine_hirs_hirs_matchups with the --without-filters flag.

 - Combine the small harmonisatin files into single big ones per pair and channel, using merge_hirs_harmonisation

+- If in development mode, switch to the latest harmonisation inspection branch and install.

 - From the unfiltered harmonisation database, derive filter parameters by calling hirs_inspect_harm_matchups with the --write-filters flag

+- If in development mode, switch to the latest harmonisation generation branch and install.

 - Generate a new harmonisation database, now --with-filters.